THERE is a Cinderella chapter to the story of the Genesee.

 The bright lights go out, the music dies away, the flashing princess robes are cast aside.

-The Genesee's Cinderella hour of glamor is done.
+The Genesee's Cinderella hour of glamour is done.
 The river resumes the even tenor of her ways.

 But her hour of glory has been a splendid one.